chiefenne/PyAero/docs/introduction.rst

 `PyAero <index.html>`_, at least at the moment, does not do the CFD calculation itself.
 At a later stage it might be possible that `PyAero <index.html>`_ will be interfaced (i.e. export meshes in the respective format(s)) with existing open source CFD methods like `SU2 <http://su2.stanford.edu>`_ or similar.

-As an initial step towards aerodynamic calculations, a panel method from `AeroPython <http://nbviewer.ipython.org/github/barbagroup/AeroPython/blob/master/lessons/11_Lesson11_vortexSourcePanelMethod.ipynb>`_ (©2014 Lorena A. Barba, Olivier Mesnard) has been implemented.

 Airfoil contours (at least legacy airfoils) often are described through a limited number of points (approx. 60 points).
 When meshing such contours, if not interpolated by splines, the resulting mesh and numerical solutions based on it would end up with artefacts.
 These would deteriorate the quality of the analysis results.

 Therefore, in addition to the mesh generation module, some additional features have been implemented.
 These features are intended to be able to analyze and improve the airfoil contour.
 The improvement process is supported by point insertion and spline interpolation techniques.
 First and second derivatives of the contour allow for control of the contour as well as curvature smoothness.